savindumahasen/Electricity-Billing-System/README.md

 # Electricity-Billing-System
 This project created using Java, MongoDB.
-Purpose of this project is getting the monthly electricity bill
+Purpose of this project pay the electrcity bill